William Champion (industrialist): Boathouse

+A structure built from copper slag blocks, situated near the Echo Pond.
+It is awaiting repairs to the missing roof.

+The Mound

+A raised viewing mound (also known as a snail mound) was a typical 18th century garden feature offfering a view over the reservoir/lake and walks.

+Kingswood, Kelston, and Bitton 1761

-In February 1750, William applied to the House of Commons for some form of recompense for the losses he had suffered in making the first home produced zinc, which he hoped would allow extension of his patented process.
-Although a committee reported agreed that the patent should be extended through an act of Parliament, a counter petition by the powerful lobby of the merchants of Bristol delayed the passage, and William later abandoned the legal process.
-However, William continued to expand the business through development at both the Warmley site, as well as new furnaces at Kingswood, a forge at Kelston near the River Avon, and a battery mill at Bitton on the River Boyd.
+William continued to expand the business through development at both the Warmley site, as well as new furnaces at Kingswood, a forge at Kelston near the River Avon, and a battery mill at Bitton on the River Boyd.
 By 1754, he had:

 15 copper furnaces 12 brass furnaces; 4 spelter or zinc furnace; a battery mill or small mill for kettles; rolling mills for making plates; rolling and cutting mills for wire; and a wire mill of both thick and fine drawn kinds.

-His brother John Champion developed a refined process and patented in 1758 the calcination of zinc sulfide (zinc blende) to oxide for use in the retort process.
-The English zinc industry was concentrated in and around Bristol and Swansea.